Frank-Pechar/react-project-manager/README.md

-# Expenses Log App
+# Project Manager App
 ## React Project

 ## Description of App Functionality, Features, and Methods

 React project I completed from Udemy: React - The Complete Guide 2023 (incl.
 React Router & Redux) by Maximilian Schwarzmuller.
-After coding this project I added layout refinements including responsive design mods.
+After coding this project I added layout refinements.
 Also added comments for educational purposes.

-App can be run from: https://frank-pechar-react-expense-tracker.netlify.app/
+App can be run from: https://frank-pechar-react-project-manager.netlify.app/

 ## App Description

-This App Provides for Adding and Tracking Monthly Expenses by Year
+This App provides for creating and maintaining a projects list along with tasks within each project

 ## App Functionality